-The Key Spouse Program (KSP) is a Chief of Staff of the Air Force (CSAF) initiative, developed out of concern for AF families.
-Similar to the Navy Ombudsman Program, the AF tested programs at five bases (1996 -1998).
-Voluntary implementation was encouraged Air Force wide as part of the AF family support outreach program (1999).
-For many years, the program was installation or command specific.
-The AF deployed a standardized KSP in March 2009.
-In 2024 the program was updated to meet the needs of our diverse Air and Space Force Families, which included a name change to the Commander's Key Support Program, an expansion of the eligible volunteer pool, and refreshing the training curriculum and resources.
+The Key Spouse Program (KSP), initiated by the Chief of Staff of the Air Force (CSAF), was established to support Air Force families.
+Piloted at five bases between 1996 -1998, it was voluntarily implemented Air Force wide in 1999.
+Initially installation or command specific, a standardized KSP launched in 2009.
+In 2024, the program was rebranded as the Commander's Key Support Program (CKSP), expanding volunteer eligibility beyond spouses and enhancing training and resources to better serve the diverse needs of Air and Space Force families.